john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 - $n(x,y)$ refers to signal-dependent, random noise that is multiplied into $s(x,y)$ during image capture, transmission, storage or other processing.

 Whereas additive noise is signal independent, multiplicative noise is based on the value of the image pixel; whereby, the amount of noise multiplied into an image pixel is proportional to its value.

+Reducing additive noise often involves some linear transformation into a space that separates the signal from the noise.

 The various additive and multiplicative noise types extant in mammography include Gaussian Noise, Quantization Noise, Poisson Noise, and Impulse Noise.